-The energy of cold neutrons is below 0.005 eV (i.e. much below the typical energies of chemical bonds), their wavelength is around 5 Å (in the range of crystal lattices), and their velocity is a few hundred m s-1.
+The energies of cold neutrons are below 0.005 eV (i.e. much below the typical energies of chemical bonds), their wavelengths are around 5 Å (in the range of crystal lattices), and their velocities are a few hundred m s-1.
 They are ideal for non-destructive investigations of atomic or nano-structures mainly based on neutron scattering.
 The neutron flux in the cold source is above 10^{14} cm-2 s-1.